 Keith and Ila Shaffer, with their children Mark and Sarah, moved to the Cornwell Mansion in 1959.
 Glenn Shingleton (Ila’s first cousin) was an integral part of the business and the family.
 The people most remember running the business were Keith and Glenn, however, Ila was the one who “manned the fort.”
 There were no cell phones, no call forwarding, no answering services back then – she was the one who answered the phones, operated the 2-way radio and answered the front and back doors.

 In 1976 Sarah became licensed and her parents were finally able to have a life, on occasion, away from the funeral home.
 In 1986, Keith was diagnosed with lung cancer and died in April of 1987.
 This event compelled Mark to get his license and move back from Florida with his wife Sandy.
 Sarah, Ila, Mark and Glenn operated Shaffer’s until 2000, when Mark decided to make a career change and it was decided it was time to sell the business.
 Fred and Debbie Warnick (from Westernport) bought Shaffer’s and Sarah stayed on as the licensed funeral director.
 Fred Warnick died, unexpectedly, in 2005 leaving his wife, Sarah and Glenn to run the business.
 Deb had no interest in running the funeral home, Sarah didn’t want to do it by herself and Glenn was ready to retire.
-This was the point of major transition, homecoming, and how things came to be the way they are today.
+This was the point of major transition and a homecoming.

 Carter Wagoner, lifetime friend and a regular guest at the Shaffer’s, from the age of 6, had recently sold his interest in his funeral homes in Falls Church, VA and Annapolis, MD and was restoring old houses and playing with vintage cars.
 Sarah was aware of this and would call on Carter to come help as needed.
 He and Sarah decided to buy Shaffer’s back and become the 2007 version of Keith and Glenn, with her mother, Ila, still answering telephones.